• Skip to primary navigation

 Guest Author · August 4, 2025

-Mystery People • Those who have been following our series (which we’ve called: “Serious Problems with the Lectionary Translation”) will have undoubtably detected an idée fixe.
+Mystery People • Those who have followed our series (which we’ve called: “Serious Problems with the Lectionary Translation”) will have undoubtably detected an idée fixe.
 We keep asking: “Who is responsible for this?”
 For instance, Cardinal Wuerl mentioned “biblical scholars responsible for the revision”—what are their names?
 Who selected them, using what criteria?

 ‘Mr. Churchill then opened his mouth